aldoislas/todo-app/README.md

 # React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This template provides a minimal setup to get React working in Vite.

-Currently, two official plugins are available:

-## Available Scripts
+## To run the project

-### 1. Install the node modules with
+### Download the repo

-### `npm install`

-### 2. To run the project
+### 2. To run the server project

-### `npm run dev`

-Runs the app in the development mode.

 ### `npm run start:server`

 Launches the server that created the endpoints that the project needs to run well